 It’s not all fun and games for a while though, as Charlie remortages his home (without telling Bitchy Nicola) to fund a slot on the catwalks of Milan (as you do right off the bat).
 In the lead up to Milan tensions rise among the staff, and there are harsh words and walk outs (but the opportunity of redemption for one worker, praise the Lord!).

 Charlie also rows with Lola by accident (on the night he finds out Bitchy Nicola ain’t nothing but a lyin’ cheat), and says a few things he can’t take back.
 This sends Lola sashaying furiously (but actually deeply hurt) back home to London which doesn’t bode well for Milan and the planned catwalk show.
-The producers must be Batman fans, given the preponderance of Batman sweatshirts worn by the actors.
-I counted at least 5 Batman sweatshirts in the film worn by both lead players and extras.
-And I even know the store where those Batman sweatshirts were purchased - I've bought my sweatshirts there.
-Although I am definitely a Batman maven, some might find the Dark Knight's presence on sweatshirts a distraction from the jist of the film.
+The producers must be Batman fans, given the preponderance of a particular Batman t shirt worn by the actors.
+I counted at least 5 Batman shirts in the film worn by both lead players and extras.
+And I even know the site where they were purchased - I've bought my t shirts there.
+Although I am definitely a Batman maven, some might find the Dark Knight's presence a distraction from the gist of the film.

 I’ll park it here just in case you’ve not got round to seeing this beauty yet (you’re nearly 11 years late, yo) but not before everyone’s favourite section.